EasterGhost/TeleportCommandsFabric/README.md

 TeleportCommandsFabric provides two build variants:

-- **Standard build**: includes the core teleport features and bundled map integrations, including Xaero and JourneyMap.
+- **Standard build**: includes the core teleport features and bundled map integrations for Xaero, JourneyMap, and BlueMap.
 Recommended for most users.
 - **Core build**: includes only the core teleport features, without bundled map integration.
 Use this if you only need server-side teleport commands or do not use bundled map integrations.

 Compatibility notes: